cappuccinotm/slogx/README.md

   - `slogm.ContextWithRequestID(ctx context.Context, requestID string) context.Context` - adds a request ID to the context.
 - `slogm.StacktraceOnError()` - adds a stacktrace to the log entry if log entry's level is ERROR.
 - `slogm.TrimAttrs(limit int)` - trims the length of the attributes to `limit`.
+- `slogm.MaskSecrets(replacement string)` - masks secrets in logs, which are stored in the context
+  - `slogm.ContextWithSecrets(ctx context.Context, secret ...string) context.Context` - adds a secret value to the context

 ## Client/Server logger
 Package slogx also contains a `logger` package, which provides a `Logger` service, that could be used